HeinDuijf/OpenMind/README.md

 please cite the code as follows:

 [How to cite](CITATION.cff):
 - Duijf, H. (2023).
-A model of the epistemic value of open-mindedness (Version 1.0.0) [Computer software]. https://github.com/HeinDuijf/OpenMind.
+A model of the epistemic value of open-mindedness.
+[Computer software]. https://github.com/HeinDuijf/OpenMind.

 Released under the [MIT licence](LICENCE.md).